A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Normalization and (Z,A) Dependence of the Conversion Rate

 Normalizing an experimental conversion result requires determination of the number of stopped muons within the sensitive time window of the experiment.
 This involves muon decay as well as nuclear muon capture.
 In the upcoming Mu2e experiment downstream detectors count $2P-1S$ muonic X-rays or other transitions and delayed $\gamma$-rays from muon capture to infer the stopped muon rate.
 This measured rate is then used to normalize the conversion rate limit or observation.

 Table~\ref{table:mucapAL} lists the muon capture reactions in $^{27}$Al, which produce states of Mg, Na, and Ne \cite{Measday2007}.
 Note that only 13\% of captures result in the $^{27}$Mg ground state.
 The majority of captures result in neutron emission, with the nucleus left in either ground or excited states.
 The detailed calculation of the relevant nuclear matrix elements is quite complex, which is the reason the experimentally measured value of the total $\mu$ capture rate is used in deriving a conversion experiment's single event sensitivity.
-This is an important part of the normalization: the number of stopped muons in the sensitive time window of the experiment.
+Knowledge of the number of stopped muons within the sensitive time window of the experiment is fundamental to normalization of the result.

 The experimental measurement of the total muon lifetime, with its associated uncertainties, thus unavoidably involves the calculation of the experimental efficiency and therefore the calculation of the $\mu \to e$ conversion rate.
 Since the overlap of the muon atomic wave function with the nuclear proton and neutron distribution influences the effective lifetime, the New Physics and the Standard Model nuclear physics are inextricably mixed: the measured rate (or limit on the rate) manifestly depends on the muon capture lifetime.
 The muon nuclear capture rate {\it grosso modo} follows Wheeler's \cite{Wheeler1949} $Z_{\rm eff}^4$ law, but in detail shows the effect of nuclear shell structure on nuclear size.
-The convention of quoting a ``capture fraction", thereby exaggerates the effect of nuclear shell model structure.
+The convention of quoting a ``capture fraction", thereby exaggerates the effect of nuclear shell model structure, complicating the isolation of New Physics from nuclear effects.

 An explicit example can be found in equation (3) in the report of the SINDRUM II limit on the conversion rate in lead (Pb) \cite{Honecker1996}, where the denominator in the calculation of $B_{\mu e}$ is $f_{\rm capt} N_{\rm stop} \epsilon_{\rm tot}$.
 Since $f_{\rm capt}$ for Pb is 0.95, the normalization to $\mu$ capture is only slightly different from the normalization to muon stops.
 For lighter nuclei, however, for example, aluminum, $f_{\rm capt}$ is 0.61, so the change in normalization amounts to 64\%.
 Further, since the $\mu$ capture rate as a function of atomic number reflects nuclear shell structure as well the details of the low-lying levels of individual nuclei, and is primarily an incoherent process, its use introduces extraneous nuclear physics into consideration of the $Z$ dependence of the coherent New Physics process of $\mu$ to $e$ conversion.